pzaffino/SlicerArduinoController/docs/documentation.md

 * Send messages
 * Show and plot data stream coming from Arduino device

-## Detail about Slicer integration
+## Details about Slicer integration

 SlicerArduino creates a vtkMRMLScriptedModuleNode() and use it for storing data coming from the board.
 In this way will be possible to take advantage of the notify mechanism already implemented into the vtkMRMLNode.